Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 > **Note:** The results of the experiment can be seen in *Assets/BOforUnity/BOData/BayesianOptimization/LogData/<USER_ID>/* (replace <USER_ID> with the set [User ID](#study-settings)).

 ## Demo Video
 You can click on the thumbnail below to see a short demo video showing how to export the BO-for-Unity package (Main-branch) and import it into a new Unity project.
 It shows what you need to do after importing if you have Python 3.11.3 installed locally and are using a Windows computer.
-Optionally, you can you can go to the *images* folder and watch the video there.
+Optionally, you can go to the *images* folder and watch the video there.

 [![Watch the video](./images/Demo_BO_for_Unity.jpg)](https://www.youtube.com/watch?v=J1hrFuiGiRI)